salonich/CS533-fall2019/README.md

 ## Project for class of CS533
-This project can be used to rendere neo4j graphs using React component.
+This project can be used to render neo4j graphs using React component.

 ## Dependencies
 For this project, you need React, a Neo4j graph database and an IDE(in my case I am using VScode)